-These days, it’s not just the FCPA, theft, fraud and money laundering that one must worry about when operating in unfamiliar markets.
-New developments such as ESG failures, forced labour, cyber-attacks and political risk are rapidly emerging as causes of concern and are more likely to indirectly impact large multinationals through their overseas supply chains or business partners.
+It’s not just the FCPA, theft, fraud and money laundering that one must worry about when operating in unfamiliar markets.
+Developments including ESG failures, forced labour, cyber-attacks, and political risk are rapidly emerging as causes of concern and are more likely to indirectly impact large multinationals through their overseas supply chains or business partners.
 Whilst the risks of foreign corruption and embezzlement remain, the costs of getting caught up in issues that may be seemingly beyond your control are mounting.

-Today we are talking with Michael Short, a 25–year veteran of the risk information business, he is a subject matter expert on international enhanced due diligence, supply chain risk management and the design of screening and partner engagement programmes for multi-national corporations and financial institutions.
+We spoke with Michael Short, a 25–year veteran of the risk information business, he is a subject matter expert on international enhanced due diligence, supply chain risk management, and the design of screening and partner engagement programmes for multi-national corporations and financial institutions.

-Michael is the co-Founder of the highly innovative sustainability and resiliency solutions provider ethiXbase, where he now focuses on promoting supply chain resiliency.
+Michael is the co-Founder of the sustainability and resiliency solutions provider, ethiXbase, where he now focuses on promoting supply chain resiliency.
 Michael will be giving his thoughts as to how the market is changing, the reasons for such and sharing insight into where the market for supply chain risk management may be heading.

 How did you get into the business and why does it excite you?